Henry Young (footballer): Family

 He married Ruby May Gaylard (1886–1940) in 1920.
 Ruby remarried in 1923.
 Both she and her second husband, Leslie Alexander Eastgate, died as the result of an accident on 20 December 1940.

 Football

-Young was an outstanding tap-ruckman who was allegedly never beaten in a game.
-Tracker was recruited from Wellington, a local team and first played in the Victorian Football Association days.
+Young was a tap-ruckman recruited from Wellington, a local team, who first played in the Victorian Football Association (VFA) days.

-A supremely athletic and fit person, it allowed him to ruck for four quarters, often brilliantly and with a dominating effect on his opponents, such was the consistency of his play the opposing rovers tried to feed off his hit outs.
-Strong and courageous, and a magnificent high mark he displayed a cool temperament and always at the forefront of protecting his teammates with effective shepherding.
+He played as a ruckman, and opposing rovers often attempted to play off his hit outs.

-Tracker sustained serious injury problems in 1898 and 1899, however he made a strong comeback and throughout his career provided tremendous service and was inspirational to his teammates as club captain (137 games as captain).
+Young missed games due to injuries in 1898 and 1899, but returned to captain the club in 137 games.

 Tracker also won the Geelong Best and Fairest Award (pre-Carji Greeves Medal) in 1905 and 1906.

 Rowing

 An outstanding oarsman, he was the honorary rowing coach of Geelong College from 1917 until his death in 1923.

 Death

 Young died of heart failure — "having been under special treatment for heart trouble during the last four months" — at the age of 49, shortly after a swim.

 "With the death of Henry Young Geelong has lost its greatest athlete.
 As a citizen and a comrade the loss is still greater.
 He was a good club man and friend, and played the game, no matter what it might be, with all the vigor and power that was in him.
 He took care that he was always physically fit, and gave of his best to the side, and help to a mate who needed it in a hard contest.
 To friend and foe alike, he always played his hardest, but always played the game, with the result that he had not an enemy among those against whom he competed.
 At the close of a contest, no matter how vigorous it was, or how the result went, he would give or accept congratulations, knowing that, on his part, there was no incident to have regret over.
 He was never happier than when imparting knowledge to a beginner."

 Charles Brownlow (chairman of the Australian Football Council, and secretary of the Geelong Football Club).